Grave (band): Two more albums, hiatus and return (1994–2003)

-The band's third album, 1994's Soulless, showed a somewhat different style, blending more experimental and industrial tones into the death metal of the previous album.
+The band's third album, 1994's Soulless, showed a somewhat different approach, blending more straight forward/groove elements into the death metal of the previous albums.
 Sandström departed in 1996, and Lindgren took over the vocals on their fourth album Hating Life.
 This album progressed further into the style started on Soulless.
 Another European and American tour followed, which resulted in the live album Extremely Rotten Live.
 Thereafter, the band more or less split up.